Rajasthan crisis: Truth can be troubled, but not defeated, tweets Sachin Pilot after being sacked

 सत्य को परेशान किया जा सकता है पराजित नहीं।— Sachin Pilot (@SachinPilot) July 14, 2020

 He also changed his profile on Twitter deleting all references to his position as deputy CM and Rajasthan Congress chief.
-He only described himself as MLA of Tonk and a former Minister of IT, Telecom & Corporate affairs, Government of India.
+He only described himself as MLA of Tonk and a former Minister of IT, Telecom & Corporate Affairs, Government of India.

 Reports say Sachin Pilot is likely to address a press conference at 5 pm today.